cjri/HospitalSimulationAnalysis/README.md

 Scripts run the code for an intervention length of between 6 and 14 days.

-The file Intervention10.tar.gz contains the outputs of running the code for a 10-day intervention.
+The files in the Intervention10 directory contains the outputs of five replicate runs of the code for simulated data given a 10-day intervention.

 The folder /Data contains information of where in each hospital the intervention took place.
 The format is